Often we can't even predict the weather the next day, how could we make long-term predictions about the future of our species?

 We must take shelter from survival risks and sustainability problems, also to be able to focus on other possible threats.

-To begin with, within a few tens of thousands of years we will have to face the end of the current one interglacial period.
+To begin with, within a few tens of thousands of years we will have to face the end of the present interglacial period.

 In other words, we are living in a "pink parenthesis" between two glaciations (or rather during a pause in a long glaciation).
-Our ancestors survived such situations, so it shouldn't be an insurmountable problem, except for being divided into groups of nomadic hunters rather than a global society.
+Our ancestors survived such situations, so it shouldn't be an insurmountable problem, except that we're divided into nomadic hunting groups rather than a global society.

 We also need to tackle the dramatic climate changes that will characterize these transitions.
 In the past, the earth has not only been colder than this, but warmer as well.
 During the'Eocene temperatures were higher than 10 degrees, there were palm trees and crocodiles in the article and in the equatorial regions the climate was unsuitable for life.